-Earlier today I discussed a 1932 news article in which aged ex-showman Walter B. Leonard recalled the tavern his family operated in the 1870s in the northern New York hamlet of Morley.
+Earlier today, I discussed a 1932 news article in which an aged ex-showman, Walter B. Leonard, recalled the tavern his family operated in the 1870s in the northern New York hamlet of Morley.

 The name of the expanded series was A North Country Tavern – An Early Recounting of a Small Village Hostelry.

-Both as regards the bar and the larger context such as town, churches, local businesses, considerable extra detail was available, which I’ll summarize here.
-But I suggest to those interested to read the original articles as they have a gentle humor and unique style.
-He was born at the outset of the Civil War, which sounds so long ago, yet in essence the articles could appear today with some updating of language.
+Both as regards the bar and the larger context such as town, churches, and local businesses, considerable extra detail was given, which I’ll summarize here.
+But I suggest to those interested to read the original articles as they have a gentle humour and unique style.
+Leonard was born at the outset of the Civil War, which sounds so long ago, yet in essence the articles could appear today with a little updating of language.

 There were two churches, Episcopal and Methodist.
 The surnames of the townspeople are all Anglo-Saxon or Celtic.

 The village may have had a proportion of Scots-Irish: inhabitants of Ulster for a hundred years or more of Scots or English descent who moved in large numbers to the U.S. in the 1700s.
 Morley had an Orange fraternal organization and a popular Orangeman march on July 12 in each year.

 The Leonard Tavern was first operated by Walter Leonard’s grandfather.
 Walter’s father took it over after the Civil War, his father had built it up and it enjoyed good trade both locally and from the surrounding towns Canton, Potsdam, and Lisbon.

 Despite a promising start Walter’s father did not succeed in the venture but Walter doesn’t elaborate.
 He seemed generally to look at the positive side of things.
 The recollections are warm, and perhaps his glass-half-full approach helped him reach the advanced age he did.